Quick Start

 section allows for custom metadata to be added to the container.

 This is a very small example of the things that you can do with a definition file.
 In addition to building a container from the Container Library, you can start with base images from Docker Hub and use images directly from official repositories such as Ubuntu, Debian, CentOS, Arch, and BusyBox.
 You can also use an existing container on your host system as a base.
+Definition files also support “templating”: the ability to pass values from the command-line, or from a definitions file, that will replace placeholders in the definition file at build time.

 If you want to build SingularityCE images but you don’t have administrative (root) access on your build system, you can build images using the Remote Builder.